City of Oakland's Zero Waste Program: Causes/sources of excess waste

 When Oakland adopted its Zero Waste Strategic Plan in 2006, the actual 400,000 tons of waste consisted of the following:

-Oakland categorized the source of waste by the individual or group that submitted the waste to the City for disposal in landfills, (1) Non-residential or commercial sources and (2) Residential, including single family or multi-family sources.
+Oakland categorized the source of waste by the individual or group that submitted the waste to the city for disposal in landfills, (1) Non-residential or commercial sources and (2) Residential, including single family or multi-family sources.
 At the time, 67% of waste was generated by non-residential sources, and residents produced 33%.
-Of this non-residential group, 30% was being hauled to landfills by entities over which the City had minimal control (those that haul their own garbage to the landfill), such as Cal Trans, AC Transit, BART and independent contractors.
+Of this non-residential group, 30% was being hauled to landfills by entities over which the city had minimal control (those that haul their own garbage to the landfill), such as Caltrans, AC Transit, BART and independent contractors.
 Of the 400,000 tons of material transferred to landfills, 67% could be recycled using city operations already established.
 Regional recovery and diversion options existed in 2006 for paper, glass, metals, plastics, yard trimmings, food, clean wood, concrete, asphalt, and roofing.
 The City recognized that it could minimize the transfer of these materials with additional focus on improving separation of materials, messaging to businesses regarding diversion and recycling options and stronger incentives.